 Saudi Arabia - Country Overview

 Saudi Arabia is the largest of all economies in the Arab World, and there is more to the desert kingdom’s economy than extraction and export of oil.
 Even though petroleum remains the mainstay of the economy, foreign investment has played a key role in the diversification and development plans since the 1980s.
-The value of exports and imports taken together equal 73% of Saudi Arabia’s total GDP of $1.7 trillion.
+The total value of exports and imports taken together equals 61.7% of Saudi Arabia’s total GDP of $1.8 trillion.
 No minimum capital is required to start a new business, and direct purchase of shares listed on Saudi stock exchange is now possible.
-The current foreign direct investment inflow into the county is $8.1 billion.
+The current foreign direct investment inflow into the county is $1.4 billion.

 Employment contracts in Saudi Arabia need not be in writing unless employers or employees ask for it.
 Probationary periods can be up to 90 days and get extended for 90 days more with employees’ consent in writing.

 Workers cannot be put on probation more than once by employers.
 Fixed-term contracts can be renewed only thrice as after this they automatically change into indefinite term contracts.

 Employees should not work longer than 40 hours during a week and the daily work hours shall not be more than 8 hours.
 Maximum permissible working hours which include overtime, are 12 in a day.
 In some hazardous occupations, daily work schedule may get reduced to 7 hours.
 In the month of Ramadan, the work schedule for Muslims is reduced up to 6 hours per day or 36 per week.